We are thrilled to welcome audiences back

 New York City Ballet remains deeply committed to the health and safety of our visitors, artists and staff.
-The David H. Koch Theater (the "Theater") in compliance with developing guidelines issued by federal, state, and local governments, has put in place preventative measures to try to reduce the spread of COVID-19 in the Theater.
+In compliance with developing guidelines issued by federal, state, and local governments, we have put in place preventative measures to try to reduce the spread of COVID-19.

-With safety for all at the forefront, New York City Ballet will be implementing a mandatory vaccination policy for all employees and visitors to the David H. Koch Theater and Samuel B. & David Rose Building (the “Studios”).
-This includes all audiences attending our Repertory Season performances – Sept 21-Oct 17; Jan 18-Feb 27; Apr 19–May 29.
+With safety for all at the forefront, New York City Ballet will be implementing a mandatory vaccination policy and proper mask usage for all employees and visitors to the David H. Koch Theater and Samuel B. & David Rose Building (the “Studios”).

-Every audience member must be fully vaccinated and will be required to show in person proof of vaccination authorized by the FDA or WHO, against COVID-19 upon entering the theater.
+Every audience member attending NYCB repertory season performances must be fully vaccinated and will be required to show in-person proof of vaccination authorized by the FDA or WHO, against COVID-19 upon entering the Theater.
 At this time, children under the age of 12, for whom there is currently no available vaccination, will not be permitted to attend NYCB repertory performances.
+As a further tool to mitigate the spread of COVID-19, NYCB will require proper mask usage for all patrons at all repertory season performances.
 If a potential audience member remains unvaccinated because of a disability or sincerely held religious belief, that person may contact the New York City Ballet in writing for assistance or to request a reasonable accommodation by sending an email to email@example.com.

 Additional safety measures include upgraded auditorium ventilation systems with MERV 15 filters, a contactless entry experience for visitors arriving at the Theater, and rigorous cleaning and sanitation protocols throughout the building.

-Based on CDC and New York State guidelines at the time of performance, additional safety protocols may include: proper mask usage, contact tracing survey, limitations on belongings in the Theater, assigned entry times, contactless temperature check, social distancing, and more.
+Based on CDC and New York State guidelines at the time of performance, additional safety protocols may include: contact tracing survey, limitations on belongings in the Theater, assigned entry times, contactless temperature check, social distancing, and more.

 Specific health & safety protocols are determined by the Theater and Studios in its sole discretion and are subject to change.
 We will continue to consult with medical advisors and monitor CDC and New York City and State guidelines, and these policies may be updated as conditions evolve.
-The Theater will strive to communicate substantial changes to health and safety protocols in advance of performances.
-Ticket Holders should review the Theater's website periodically to identify changes impacting one's ability to attend based on individual circumstances.
+New York City Ballet will strive to communicate substantial changes to health and safety protocols in advance of performances.
+Visitors and Ticket Holders should review this page periodically to identify changes impacting one's ability to attend based on individual circumstances.

-The Theater may, in its sole discretion, refuse to allow admission to any Ticket Holder who does not comply with the Theater's policies
+The Theater and the Studios may, at their sole discretion, refuse to allow admission to any visitor or Ticket Holder who does not comply with these policies

 Refund and Exchange Policy

-Tickets purchased from the David H. Koch Theater Box Office, Call Center, or the New York City Ballet website, for New York City Ballet’s Fall 2021 season may be refunded or exchanged up until noon on the day of the performance.
+Tickets purchased from the David H. Koch Theater Box Office, Call Center, or the New York City Ballet website, for New York City Ballet’s Fall 2021 Repertory Season or for performances of George Balanchine's The Nutcracker® may be refunded or exchanged up until noon on the day of the performance.
 If a Ticket Holder seeks a ticket exchange, the exchange will apply to tickets with equivalent or lesser value.
 If the Ticket Holder seeks a cash refund, the amount of the refund will be equal to the amount paid by the Ticket Holder to the Theater at the time of purchase.
 This Refund and Exchange Policy may not apply to all performances.

 Ticket Holder understands and agrees that this Agreement is subject to and will be construed in accordance with the laws of the State of New York, without regard to choice or conflict of law provisions.
 If any provision in this Agreement is declared illegal, void, or otherwise unenforceable Ticket Holder agrees that such provision or part thereof will be deemed severable and all other provisions contained herein remain valid and binding with full force and effect as if the severed provision or part did not exist.